Published by Jeremy. Last Updated on September 15, 2023.

 - Butterwood Bake Consortium – An upscale (looking) bakery serving an array of treats including massive pieces of cake!

-- Coca Cafe – One of the premier breakfast and brunch spots in Lawrenceville.
-Be prepared for a wait!
+- Geppetto Cafe – Another popular breakfast and brunch spot in Lawrenceville.

 - Banh Mi and Tea – A short order Vietnamese joint focusing on Banh Mi sandwiches and bubble teas.

-- V3 Pizza – A quick, build-your-own pizza place that offers large pizzas for under $10.
+- V3 Pizza – A quick, build-your-own pizza place that offers large pizzas for a reasonable price.

 - Ineffable Ca Phe – A second Vietnamese restaurant in Lawrenceville that offers a strong coffee and bubble tea menu as well as delicious banh mi sandwiches.